• Skip to main content

 Sharing one of my most requested personal chef client favorites!

-My Asian Beef Lettuce Wraps with Ginger Lime Dipping Sauce has been a favorite of adults and kids alike for about as long as I've been a personal chef.
-After all, who doesn't like to play with their food and eat with their hands--especially when you're enjoying a healthy lettuce wrap?
+My Asian Beef Lettuce Wraps with Ginger Lime Dipping Sauce have been a favorite of adults and kids alike for about as long as I’ve been a personal chef.
+After all, who doesn’t like to play with their food and eat with their hands–especially when you’re enjoying healthy beef lettuce wraps?

 In a nutshell: